Health Information Technology Associate of Applied Science

 This program requires a 150 - 180 hour practicum.

-Student must complete the program at the Livonia location or with DU Online, although can begin the program at the Grand Rapids Lettinga or Saginaw campuses as well.
+This program is offered at the Grand Rapids Lettinga campus, available both in-seat and online.
+Students may begin the program in Lansing, Livonia, Saginaw or Warren, however will need to complete the prrogram in Grand Rapids or through online delivery.
 Students successfully completing this CAHIIM-accredited program are eligible to take the Registered Health Information Technician (RHIT) exam offered by the American Health Information Management Association (AHIMA).

 Students successfully completing this CAHIIM-accredited program are eligible to take the Registered Health Information Technician (RHIT) exam offered by the American Health Information Management Association (AHIMA).